sharvari1587/DSA-Together/README.md

 # DSA-Together
-I Am Sharvari Borse of second year computer engg participating to learn new things and explore.
+I Am Sharvari Borse, second year computer engg. would like to participate to learn new things and explore.